 Córdova also served as chair of the board of regents at the Smithsonian Institution and on the board of trustees of Mayo Clinic.
 She is the recipient of numerous honorary degrees and awards, including most recently the Kennedy-Lemass medal of Ireland.

 “We are privileged to have Dr. Córdova join our team, particularly now during the COVID-19 crisis.
 Her experience in government and her academic and scientific leadership will help our members and the philanthropists we advise navigate the rapidly changing scientific landscape,” said Valerie Conn, president of the Alliance.

 Córdova joins a team of senior science advisors at the Science Philanthropy Alliance.
 This team of esteemed scientist-leaders provide advice and guidance for philanthropists who wish to support fundamental research.

 The mission of Science Philanthropy Alliance is to increase private support for basic scientific research by providing advice and learning opportunities for funders.
-By building a community of funders, the Alliance has emerged as the leading resource for basic science philanthropy, playing a critical role influencing new funds to support basic scientific knowledge—knowledge that is essential to the improvement of human health and welfare.
+By building a community of funders, the Alliance has emerged as the leading resource for discovery science philanthropy, playing a critical role influencing new funds to support basic scientific knowledge—knowledge that is essential to the improvement of human health and welfare.